TheMarcosP/relator_integration_test/README.md

 3. Configure discovery (copy and modify env.example):
     ```bash
-    cp env.example .env
+    cp .env.example .env
-    # Edit .env to set DISCOVERY_HOST if running on a different machine
+    # Edit .env to set:
+    # - DISCOVERY_URL: where the discovery server is running
+    # - DISCOVERY_API_KEY: secure API key for authentication
     ```

 4. Start the services (all now use discovery):